 The User Research section provides a list by year of publication of User Research projects that take advantage of our systems, software, services, and staff.

 If you use ITS-CI systems or services, including the HPC cluster, please let us know of any published results, including student theses, conference papers, journal papers, presentations and web pages.
 Please acknowledge resources provided by ITS-CI and the University of Hawaii in the following manner:

-The technical support and advanced computing resources from the University of Hawaii Information Technology Services – Cyberinfrastructure are gratefully acknowledged.
+The technical support and advanced computing resources from University of Hawaii Information Technology Services – Cyberinfrastructure, funded in part by the National Science Foundation MRI award # 1920304, are gratefully acknowledged.

 Also, please submit copies of dissertations, reports, preprints, reprints and/or URLs in which UH ITS-CI is acknowledged to: firstname.lastname@example.org.